 2/16/98 (am) / Dive 26 / Site “Haddy’s Octopussy” / D4 – Algae Depth 22m / Time 31 mins / 29ºC.
 Inflator hose stuck again (disconnected and used oral) Close encounters – followed most of the dive by large Grey Angel and Queen Trigger fish!

 2/16/98 (pm) / Dive 27 / Site “Slashing Sharks” / D1 – Navigation Depth 12m / Time 37 mins.
-Found abandoned cage trap, drew knife to cut door open and out swam a considerable number of fish – including a large Grey Angel who swam up to my mask to thank me it seemed, before taking off.
+Found abandoned cage trap, drew knife to cut door open and out swam a considerable number of fish – including a large Grey Angel who swam up to my mask and tapped its nose on the glass to thank me it seemed, before taking off.

 2/17/98 (am) / Dive 28 / Site “Yellow Jack City” / D2 – Fish Depth 21.6m / Time 32 mins / 26ºC.
 Very cool site – extraordinary topography along drop off – steep with spurs, columns, caves and groovy bits.
 The mother of all Barracuda swinging round my feet with school of Jacks in close formation.
 Coral cliffs and overhangs.